 Safety is a primary requirement for AIJN members, and the basis for Good Manufacturing Practices is defined in the AIJN Code of Practice.
 With this Code, AIJN can promote the highest quality for our category of product.

-As an example of the work done by AIJN in that field, the AIJN Code of Practice now includes the “Guideline for the reduction and control of thermophylic, sporeforming bacteria (Alicyclobacillus species, ACB) in the production, packing and distribution of fruit juices, juice concentrates purees and nectars”.
+As an example of the work done by AIJN in that field, the AIJN Code of Practice now includes the “Guide to Good Hygiene Practices in the Juice Industry” and the “Alicyclobacillus Best Practice Guideline”.

-The AIJN Hygiene Code as well as the AIJN microbiological guidelines are additional examples of the importance that our sector puts on food safety as a means of self regulation in addition to other EU food safety rules that are applicable to the sector.
+The “Microbiological Guidelines for Fruit and Vegetable Semi-Finished Products” is another example of the importance that our sector puts on food safety as a means of self-regulation in addition to other EU food safety rules that are applicable to the sector.
 Some of those Community rules are the following:

 - Council Regulation 315/93/EEC adopted in 1993 that sets basic principles on contaminants in foods assuring that food containing a contaminant in an amount unacceptable from the public health viewpoint and in particular at a toxicological level, shall not be placed on the market.

 - Commission Regulation (EC) No 1881/2006 sets maximum levels for certain contaminants in food in order to protect public health.
 Maximum levels in certain foods are set for the following contaminants: nitrate, mycotoxins, metals, 3-MCPD, dioxins and dioxin-like PCBs, non dioxin-like PCBs, PAHs, melamine and erucic acid.